-These Japanese sweet potato strips, Imokenpi is made by cutting sweet potato into thin rectangular sticks, deep-frying the sticks in vegetable oil, and coating them with sugar syrup.
+These Imo-Kenpi sticks are made from Satsuma-Imo sweet potato cut into thin rectangular strips, deep-fried in vegetable oil, and candied with sugar syrup.

-According to the description, the ingredient of the Imokenpi I purchased includes sweet potato, sugar, vegetable fat and oil, black sesame seeds, oligosaccharide, and salt.
+According to that, this Japanese treat only consists of Satsuma Imo sweet potato, sugar, vegetable oil, black sesame seeds, oligosaccharide, and salt.